shuftipro/RESTful-API-v1.3/README.md

 	 Type: **string**
 	 Value Accepted: **1**

 	 Provide 1 for enabling a fuzzy match of the name.
+Enabling fuzzy matching attempts to find a match which is not a 100% accurate.

 	* <h3>dob</h3>